Checkpoints

 , and others) and offers a persistent 5-GB home directory.

-In the Cloud Shell, use
+In Cloud Shell, run the following gcloud

-to create a new virtual machine instance from the command line:gcloud compute instances create gcelab2 --machine-type e2-medium --zone {{{project_0.startup_script.project_zone}}} Expected output:
+command to create a new VM instance from the command line:

-Create a new instance with gcloud.
 The new instance has these default values:

 e2-medium

-When you're working in your own project you can specify a custom machine type.
+machine type.When working in your own project, you can specify a custom machine type.

-To see all the defaults, run:
+To see all the defaults, run the following command:

-uses if you are always working within one region/zone and you don't want to append the--zone
+uses if you are always working within one region/zone and you don't want to append the --zone

-flag every time.To do this, run these commands:
+To do this, run these commands:

 gcloud config set compute/zone ...